Divorce Attorneys in Columbus

 Providing the Representation You Deserve

 Going through a divorce is a challenging experience.
-Unfortunately, the process of ending your marriage is much more complicated than when you said, “I do” – it involves much more than signing a certificate of divorce.
-You and your spouse will need to work through a variety of issues, and often this leads to disagreements that can only be resolved by a judge.
+Unfortunately, the process of ending your marriage is much more complicated than when you said, “I do” – it involves much more than signing a decree of divorce.
+You and your spouse will need to work through a variety of issues, and often this leads to disagreements that can be resolved only by a judge.

-Our Columbus divorce lawyers at Friedman & Mirman Co., L.P.A. are here to help the process of your divorce go as smoothly as possible and ensure that you receive the outcome you deserve.
+Our Columbus divorce lawyers at Friedman & Mirman Co., L.P.A. are here to help the process of your divorce go as smoothly as possible and ensure that you receive the outcome Ohio law provides.
 Whether you have children in the home or not, and regardless of whether you have minimal property to divide or will be going through a high-asset divorce, our board certified family law specialists can provide the representation you need.
-We have already helped numerous clients obtain successful outcomes in their divorce, and we are prepared to do the same for you.
+We help numerous clients each year obtain successful outcomes in their divorces, and we are prepared to do the same for you.

 Call our knowledgeable divorce attorneys at (614) 412-3943 today to schedule your confidential consultation.